Check what to do after a death - how to register the death, notify government departments and deal with the estate.

 - your partner who died served as a member of HM Forces

-Step 5 Deal with their estate
+Step 6 Deal with the estate